kellyort5/kellyort5/README.md

 ### 👩🏻‍💻 &nbsp;About Me

-- 🎓 &nbsp;I'm a Computer Engineering student from El Salvador.\
+- 🎓 &nbsp;I'm a Computer Engineering student from El Salvador.
-- 💻 &nbsp;I enjoy web development, data analysis, and learning how real software projects are built.\
+- 💻 &nbsp;I enjoy **web development**, **data analysis**, and learning how real software projects are built.
+- 🌐 &nbsp;Currently working with HTML, CSS, JavaScript, React, SQL, and basic APIs.
-- 📚 &nbsp;Currently learning about databases, computer networks, Prolog, and software testing.\
+- 📚 &nbsp;Learning about databases, networks, Prolog, and software testing at university.
-- 🤝 &nbsp;I like working in teams and turning university projects into something useful for people.\
+- 🤝 &nbsp;I like working in teams and turning university projects into useful solutions.
-- ✍️ &nbsp;Sometimes I document my projects and notes so future-me (and others) can understand them better.\
+- ✍️ &nbsp;Sometimes I document my projects so future-me (and others) can understand them better.
-- ✉️ &nbsp;You can email me at **00186321@uca.edu.sv** — I’ll try to reply as soon as possible.
+- ✉️ &nbsp;You can contact me at **00186321@uca.edu.sv** — I'll reply as soon as possible.

 ---

-### 🛠 &nbsp;Tech Stack
+## 🛠 &nbsp;Tech Stack

 #### **💡 Programming Languages**
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;